 Canada Bans Keeping Whales And Dolphins In Captivity

-Canada's Parliament has passed legislation banning whales, dolphins and porpoises from being bred or held in captivity, a move that was hailed by animal rights activists.
+Canada's Parliament has passed legislation banning whales, dolphins and porpoises from being bred or held in captivity — a move that was hailed by animal rights activists.

 The bill contains some exceptions: Marine mammals already held will be allowed to remain in captivity.
 And the animals can be kept during rehabilitation from injury or for the purposes of licensed scientific research.